Vedant527/Graph-Algos/README.md

 ## Weighted Graphs

 - Representation of weighted graphs using an adjacency matrix.
-- Dijkstra's algorithm for finding the shortest path in weighted graphs.
+- Breadth-First Search (BFS) algorithm for weighted graphs.

 ## How to Use